dataiku/dss-visual-edit/docs/switch-plugins.md

 ## Instructions for webapp coders

-The `EditableEventSourced` class of the plugin's python library was renamed `DataEditor`.
+The `EditableEventSourced` class of the plugin's Python library was renamed `DataEditor`.
 If you were using this class in a code webapp, make sure to rename both the class and the plugin id used to import the class.